 - Texturing characters and scenes

-Work Placement helps you develop a deeper understanding of the world of work and an awareness of your own technical skills and personal abilities.
-It is an important part of becoming ‘workplace-ready’ and will equip you with certain ‘soft-skills’ such as team working, communication skills and commercial awareness, all of which are sought after by employers.
+Work Placement gives a deeper understanding of the world of work and an awareness of technical skills and personal abilities.

 Work Placement will allow learners to:

 - Get the opportunity to put programme theory into practice

 - Learn new knowledge and skills; programme related and personal